BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 Aims of the course

-In order to complete the metabolism and to understand the regulation of biochemical functions of the human organism on a molecular, cellular, and systematic level, the course is going to study:
+In order to complete metabolism and understanding the regulation of biochemical functions of the human organism on a molecular, cellular and systematic level, the course is going to study:

--the mechanisms of hormone action and it’s role in organism homeostasis
+-the mechanisms of hormone action and their role in organism homeostasis

--the biochemical specificity of different tissues and systems
+– the biochemical properties of different tissues and systems

 – special biochemical subjects of clinical importance (nutrition, exercise)

-The course also provides the essential background for the courses of the later semesters and more specifically in the courses: Clinical Biochemistry, Pathological Physiology, Endocrinology Medical Genetics, Pathology and Pediatrics.
+The course also provides the essential background for the courses of later semesters and more specifically for the courses: Clinical Biochemistry, Pathological Physiology, Endocrinology, Medical Genetics, Pathology and Pediatrics.

-It also aims to deepen the students in the applications of laboratory medicine techniques and in the evaluation of diagnosis and treatment of patients.
+It also aims to train the students in the application of laboratory medicine techniques and in the evaluation of diagnosis and treatment of patients.

 After the successful completion of this course, the students will be able to: